-It should be mentioned that other technology-based ASD screening, such as the robot-based ASD studies, confirmed the value of robots in evaluating social interactions, their cost and dependency to skilled operators are major drawbacks of these methods.
+It should be reminded that many of the above technology-based ASD screening, such as the robot-based , fMRI, and EEG, are costly, need skilled operators to run them, and are not widely available.
+Furthermore, each approach would evaluate one/few aspect(s) of autism symptoms.
+Thus, having other technology based methods that evaluate ASD from another point of view would be beneficial for better screening of ASD.

 In this research, the intelligent toy car 2.0 is introduced.
 It extends the previous version's functionality by adding shaft encoders to the wheels to measure another wheel rotation data for screening ASD.
 Our contribution in this study is both introducing new features (modalities) and further optimizing the feature selection method that enables us to study the ASD symptoms with a multi modal approach.
 Furthermore, it should be noted that our approach can be a complement to other screening methods to increase the accuracy of the results.

 3. System design